TwistingTwists/obsidian-tools/Evaluation AI - Pipeline.md

 	- demand of the question --
 	- Intro - data, historical, definition, context (ack the issue in the question, )
 	- conclusion -

 ---

+2025-02-20 08:51:50

+Steps for free credits:

+1. signup for google account startup program
+	1. get private email  from Namecheap
+	2. set dns records at cloudflare (since CF manages DNS)
+	3. wait for this to be setup. <<<
+	4. signup on gcp
+2.

+---